aws-samples/aws-storage-backup-tagging-api/README.md

 # Centralized Storage Resource Tagging API

-    This project contains a centralized API to put resource level tags for AWS storage resources to backup/skip backup of the resource by AWS Backup service.
+    This project contains a centralized API for backing up following types of AWS storage resources using the AWS Backup service.
     The following types of resources are currently supported by the API:
     * RDS
     * EFS